sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/github.md

 ### "repositoryQuery": ["public"] does not return archived status of a repo

-The  `repositoryQuery` option `"public"` is valuable in that it allows sourcegraph to sync all public repositories, however, it does not return whether or not a repo is archived.
+The  `repositoryQuery` option `"public"` is valuable in that it allows Sourcegraph to sync all public repositories, however, it does not return whether or not a repo is archived.
 This can result in archived repos appearing in normal search.
 You can see an example of what is returned by the GitHub API for a query to "public" [here](https://docs.github.com/en/rest/reference/repos#list-public-repositories).

 If you would like to sync all public repositories while omitting archived repos, consider generating a GitHub token with access to only public repositories, then use `respositoryQuery` with option `affiliated` and an `exclude` argument with option `public` as seen in the example below:
 ```